JT Lewis

 Joseph Theodore Lewis (born May 18, 2000) is an American school safety advocate.
 Lewis started Newtown Helps Rwanda, a charity that raised money for survivors of the 1994 Rwandan genocide as well as former child soldiers in Uganda.
 He previously was a candidate in the 2020 elections for Connecticut state senator for the 28th district, dropping out before the August primaries to work on a national campaign.
-He is the older brother of first grade student Jesse Lewis, a victim of the 2012 Sandy Hook Elementary School shooting in Newtown, Connecticut.
+His younger brother Jesse Lewis was a victim of the 2012 Sandy Hook Elementary School shooting in Newtown, Connecticut.

 Early life and education

 JT Lewis was born Joseph Theodore Lewis on May 18, 2000, to Scarlett Lewis.
-He is the older brother of six-year-old Jesse Lewis, who was a first grade student at Sandy Hook Elementary School when he and others were killed in a shooting at the school on December 14, 2012.
-He was a twelve-year-old seventh grade student when his brother died.
+He was in grade 7 when his six-year-old brother Jesse Lewis was killed alongside 19 other grade one students in the Sandy Hook Elementary School shooting on December 14, 2012.
 Lewis was raised on a farm with his younger brother and they had horses, dogs, and chickens, which their mother bought in 1998.
 Several days after the shooting, former president Barack Obama met with Lewis, his mother, and the victims' families at Newtown High School.
 Lewis recalled the event years later saying that "President Obama treated me with the utmost respect and class.
-More importantly, [he] honored my brother’s memory."
+More importantly, [he] honored my brother's memory."
 Lewis attended Newtown High School and was on the varsity football team, graduating in 2018.

-Lewis currently attends University of Connecticut as a political science major.
+Lewis attended University of Connecticut as a political science major.
 He played on the UConn football team as a walk-on kicker his Freshman year.